Rookout/docs/docs/source-repos.md

 #package
 ```

+**Note:** Rookout does not map common NPM packages and does not allow setting breakpoints inside them.

 ### Source Path Matching

 By default Rookout uses the repository relative path of the source file you are debugging to find it.